Configure Cloudflare to access Scalingo applications

 Cloudflare is a SaaS product helping you to optimize and protect your applications against a wide variety of attacks.
 The role of Cloudflare is to position itself between the users of your apps and your app instances themselves, located in Scalingo infrastructure.
 Then several features can be used:

 HTTPS Termination: By using Cloudflare, you don’t have to care anymore about TLS certificates, they are automatically handled by them.
 At the precise moment your domain is configured to use their proxy, a valid certificate will be served to your users.
-Cloudflare full encryption will work out of the box along with Scalingo automatic certificate generation with Let’s Encrypt.
+Read the End-to-end HTTPS section for more information.

 Application Firewall: Cloudflare proxies are looking at incoming requests to check for common attempt to exploit security holes like SQL injections, XSS or known breaches your application might be sensible to.
 These requests are automatically dropped without threatening your application.